 In one way or another the big picture affects everything:

-Big picture view is especially important when your company’s got more than one product, and overall analytics toolbox is scattered.
+Big picture view is especially important when your company’s got more than one product, and the overall analytics toolbox is scattered.

 One of our clients needed a custom big data analytics system, and that was the task set before the APP Solutions' team of developers and PMs.